 With the Buddha it was the suffering of others that propelled his spirituality.
 Jesus taught about loving people.
 He gave us the parable of the good Samaritan.
 Other spiritual teachers have taught about loving others, often by doing work to alleviate people’s suffering and to help them have the basics they need for life.
 Going further, they help people live productive and fulfilled lives.
 For such spiritual beings, part of being spiritual means being involved in life, and being loving to others.

 Within spirituality, it’s OK to care about issues and people.
 It’s OK to feel strongly about things.
-In fact, what makes this planet unique in creation is that at the moment this is the only planet where there is emotion.
-Being detached to avoid negativity, is not the same as caring enough to do something about a situation, and at the same time being detached enough to be truly helpful.
+Being detached to deliberately avoid negativity, is not the same as being loving enough to care.
+To care enough to do something about a situation.
+There is a different kind of detachment where you can be cool-headed and emotionally detached enough to be truly helpful in difficult situations, rather than be caught up in the emotions.
+Though there might be a need to feel the emotions later.
 It is OK to get your hands dirty.

 Thinking of helping other people, it may be the case that a spiritually inclined person, particularly if they are sensitive to energy, is concerned they might put themselves in a situation where they experience negative energy.
 It is sensible to think ahead like this, and it is possible to prepare and build up to such a scenario.
 A key point to bear in mind is that life is a spiritual training.
 We experience all kinds of energies, negative and positive, and learn by being in them about energy.
 We also learn how to deal with energy, and about ourselves.
 We learn by doing, and put on spiritual muscle by dealing with energy.
 Spirituality is to do with growth, and growth comes by experiencing new situations.

 Some people are sensitive and some people aren’t.
 For the more thick-skinned amongst us, getting into situations where the energy is tough is straightforward.
 I have seen some people who are really energetically tough with big hearts doing amazing work with difficult and needy people.
-Their own training in life is often tough so they are prepared for the work they do, making a difference in people’s lives.
+Their own training in life is often tough so they are prepared for the work they do; making a difference in people’s lives.
 (Plus they shift a lot of karma, gain a lot of spiritual points and work their heart centres.
-You don’t have to think you are spiritual to do real spiritual work.)
+People don’t have to think they are spiritual to do real spiritual work.)

 How to prepare for potential negative energy if you are sensitive?